-- 7. If an employee is involved in an accident resulting in an injury while performing his/her job duties, he/she may be required to submit to drug and alcohol testing. - 8.
-Grievances which clearly involve circumstances that could result in bodily harm will be processed beginning at Level II of the grievance procedures as outlined in Article 6, Grievance Procedure of this Agreement.
+- 7. If an employee is involved in an accident resulting in an injury or property damage while performing his/her job duties, he/she may be required to submit to drug and alcohol testing. - 8.
+Grievances which clearly involve circumstances that could result in bodily harm will be processed beginning at Level II (if applicable) or Level III of the grievance procedures as outlined in Article 6, Grievance Procedure, of this Agreement.
 It is understood by the University that any discipline for an employee's failure to comply with the provisions of this Article or abuse of University property is subject to the grievance process as outlined in Article 6, Grievance Procedure.